MikeFarrow/ani/README.md

 FabricJS to manage the drawing canvas

 Roadmap:
-- Tidy up colour palette, separate template
+- Parametise edit screen
 - Undo last action
-- Clone sample file to local
+- Clone sample file to local saved files
 - Create an animation on how to create an animation

 Done:
-v - List of sample files, with play
+v - List of sample files, with play v - Tidy up colour palette, separate template